marco262/my_wiki/data/dragon_heist/tea-party-with-tomassin.md

 * Things are tense around the Villa lately.
 * A number of servants and guards have quit (Day 2 or beyond).
 * Yalah has been doing more "business" than usual in the last month.
+* Zhentarim reguarly hang around Gralhund Manor, and have been in Tomassin's way, making her uncomfortable (Day 3, before the fight).

 ### Chess Minigame